 Here’s a breakdown of what workers’ compensation death benefits in Bethlehem, PA, may include:

-- Funeral and Burial Expenses: Coping with the loss of a loved one is heart-wrenching enough without the added stress of funeral and burial costs.
-Workers’ compensation death benefits can provide financial assistance to cover these expenses, easing the burden on your shoulders during this difficult time.
+Funeral and Burial Expenses: Coping with the loss of a loved one is difficult enough without the added financial strain of funeral and burial costs.
+Pennsylvania workers’ compensation death benefits can provide reimbursement for reasonable funeral and burial expenses, up to $7,000, helping ease some of the immediate financial burden on surviving family members.

 Who is Eligible to Receive Death Benefits in Bethlehem?